argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/pytorch.md

 mpiexec -np $NUM_GPUS -ppn 4 --cpu-bind depth -d 16 python3 ...
 ```

-Enabling multiple workers used to cause a hang in the past, but this has been addressed after OS upgrade on Polaris.
+Before 2024, enabling multiple workers would cause a fatal hang, but this has been addressed after an OS upgrade on Polaris.